skip to main content

 The problem with title loans and pawn shop loans.

 The two most common types of bad credit loans that require collateral are title loans and pawn shop loans.
 Between the two types of loans, title loans are the riskier option.
-These loans are secured by the title to your car or truck, which means it will be repossessed if you can’t repay the loan.
+These loans are secured by the title to your vehicle, which means it can be repossessed if you don’t repay the loan.

-Pawn shop loans, on the other hand, may be less dangerous than title loans, but they don’t grant you as much money.
-Since the items being used as collateral for these loans are much less valuable than a car (usually things like jewelry, electronics, or valuable antiques) the principal loan amounts are much smaller too.
+Pawn shop loans, on the other hand, may be less harmful than title loans, but they don’t grant you as much money.
+Since the items being used as collateral for these loans are usually less valuable than a car (things like jewelry, electronics, or valuable antiques) the principal loan amounts are smaller too.

-A prepaid debit card works, but it’s still plenty risky.
+A prepaid debit card works, but it’s still risky.

 Some payday and no credit check lenders will allow you to load your loan funds onto a prepaid debit card.
 They might even provide you with a card as a part of the loan approval process.